-All students should leave Lift Ryde excited about their futures From years 7 to 13 students are encouraged to think about what they want to do when they leave school.
+All students should leave Lift Ryde excited about their futures.
+From years 7 to 13, students are inspired to focus on their futures when they leave school.

 Careers Leader: Miranda Walsh mwalsh@liftryde.org